jackweinbender/dissertation/src/05_chapter_chronicles.md

 > Not only does he bring together Torah/the bestowal of Torah with the Exodus, but he also serves as the foundational prophet, scribe, lawgiver and so on.
 Even the story of Israel's rejection of YHWH and subsequent punishment and future reconciliation is directly associated with him.[@benzvi_st2017, 73--74]

-Using this model, the book of Deuteronomy functions as one means by which traditions become attached to Moses through the retelling process and the ability of the author to synthesize lesser sites of memory with central ideas and figures creating newer, even more significant and highly connected mnemonic sites.<!--expand and clarify-->
+Using this model, the book of Deuteronomy functions as one means by which traditions become attached to Moses through the retelling process and the ability of the author to synthesize lesser sites of memory with central ideas and figures creating newer, even more significant and highly connected mnemonic sites.<!--expand and clarify; check back with ben Zvi here.
+I need more-->

 Both the Jerusalem temple and king David loom large in biblical memory, so it is no surprise that both of these mnemonic sites function magnetically.
 In the case of David, for example, it is commonly argued that one Elhanan, and not David, was the historical defeater of Goliath the Gittite, as recorded in 2 Sam 21:19b: